Showing posts with label #TV. Show all posts

 Single Parents Canceled; ABC and Hulu Should Saved It

-The news on Thursday wasn't what I had expected; ABC announced that they'd canceled Single Parents after two seasons.
+The news on Thursday wasn't what I had expected.
+ABC announced that it had canceled Single Parents after two seasons.

 But the thing that has stuck in my mind since the announcement that ABC is renewing shows that build a strategy to bring people together, create cultural moments, and make content that entertains and inspires across generations and demographics.
 Single Parents fits that model that the network's plan for the new season.
 The series has a substantial diversity that appeals to many people who are single and raising kids.

-While I think ABC had made a wrong decision, they could have placed the series on their streaming service, whether it's Hulu or Disney+.
-Be more like what NBC did with A.P.
+While ABC made a wrong decision, they could have placed the series on their streaming service, whether it's Hulu or Disney+.
+This would have been more like what NBC did with A.P.
 Bio.
-The series ran for two seasons till it got canceled until NBC picked it up and placed it on their streaming service, Peacock Streaming Service.
-Hulu fits best for the show with the content of humor and all.
-I would plead to ABC to reconsider saving the show.
+The series ran for two seasons until it was canceled, and then NBC picked it up and placed it on their streaming service, Peacock Streaming Service.
+Hulu fits the show best because of its humorous content.
+I would plead with ABC to reconsider saving the show.

-This show spoke to me over a year ago after hearing about it from many people.
+After hearing about it from many people, this show spoke to me over a year ago.
 I watched the entire first season and fell in love with it after the second episode.
-The characters just spoke out, and the humor was so funny, and I got all the jokes.
+The characters just spoke out; the humor was so funny, and I got all the jokes.
 The show has a lot of heart, with moments that made me want to grab a tissue or another glass of wine.
-Back in April, my grandmother and I watched not only the first season but catching up in the second season as well.
+Back in April, my grandmother and I watched the first season and caught up in the second season.
 She loved it.
 It's a different family show without taking the meaning of family out of it.

-I'm just hoping there's a miracle for another show, like The Mind Project, Brooklyn Nine-Nine, One Day at A Time, and The Last Man Standing, that had gotten saved from other networks and streaming services.
+I'm just hoping there's a miracle for another show, like The Mind Project, Brooklyn Nine-Nine, One Day at a Time, and The Last Man Standing, that got saved from other networks and streaming services.
 A show like Single Parents shouldn't be left out; it deserves to be on, as it has five to seven seasons ahead of it.

-The hashtag #SaveSingleParents was trending yesterday, as the fans have voiced their opinions and even signed a petition.
+The hashtag #SaveSingleParents trended yesterday as fans voiced their opinions and even signed a petition.
 Could this help?
 I hope so; we've seen shows get picked up before because of fans speaking out.
-Maybe we can get Single Parents to be the next one.
+We can get Single Parents to be the next one.
 Come on, ABC, don't be like Netflix or make the same mistake with Last Man Standing.

 Saturday, October 28, 2017